 Many thousands of years ago, Omega was a brilliant stellar engineer on Gallifrey.
 This desolate world was a star, and part of his job was to detonate it and create a supernova to provide the enormous power needed for his people’s nascent time-and-space travel abilities.
 It was a dangerous mission, but he considered it an honor as well as his duty.
 Mission successfully accomplished, but the Time Lords have always assumed that he was killed in the explosion; instead, he’d been thrown into this black hole of antimatter and he considers himself abandoned by them.

-“They became Time Lords,” he grumbles to Dr 2, “and I was forgotten.”
+“They became Time Lords,” he grumbles, “and I was forgotten.”

 “I should have been a god!”
 Omega responds, which tells you all you need to know about his mental state after being stuck here alone for so long.
 What he wants now is vengeance.